 This is approximately how much we expect to pay for reports.
 Understand that

 this is a guide — it 's meant to help set expectations.

 - "not applicable" — Reports about things that we have specifically noted as out of scope.

 - "informative" — We're aware of this, or we don't really see it as a security issue.

-- $25 — This is a public security issue (like a CVE) for another browser or platform — but it also works on Brave.
-It's not new: we really should have known about it.
-But we missed it, so thanks for telling us.
+- $50 — [Special] This is a public security issue (like a CVE) for another browser or platform — but it also works on Brave and we should fix it in Brave.
+[See scope section for details.]

 - ≤$100 — A minor security problem.
 Someone should probably fix it.
 It's likely not getting fixed in the next release.

 - ≤$250 — This is definitely a real problem that puts Brave users at risk.
 We will ship a fix in a scheduled release.
 Custom hacker swag available upon request.

 - ≤$500 and beyond — A really bad problem.
 We're probably going to ship a fix for this before our next scheduled release.
 We hope we don't have many of these problems — but if we do, we really want to hear about them.

 - Extremely exclusive custom Brave hacker swag is available on request for reports of extremely bad problems.